geo-python/site/source/lessons/L1/course-environment-components.rst

 components of our course environment and what they mean.
 You don't need to understand everything fully at this point as they will become clearer when we start using the course environment.

-Next, we'll introduce to you :doc:`how the cloud computing environment is used<intro-to-cloud-environment>`.